 - Educational records are defined as records that contain information directly related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution.

-- A school official is a person employed by UACCM in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel); a person or company with whom the College has contracted (such as an attorney, auditor, collection agent, or internship agreement); a person serving on the Board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+- A school official is a person employed by UACCM in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel); a person or company with whom the College has contracted (such as an attorney, auditor, collection agent, internship agreement, or verification agencies such as a National Student Clearinghouse); a person serving on the Board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 - A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 Additionally, educational records and personal information may be released in the following circumstances:

 - To comply with a judicial order or a lawfully issued subpoena, upon the condition that UACCM makes a reasonable effort to notify the student in advance of the release of records.